 The McRib is made from pink slime.

 Like McDonald's chicken nuggets, the McRib sometimes gets a bad rep for how it's made.
 McDonald's is open about the McRib process, which includes forming meat into rib-shaped bricks.
 So, yes, the shape isn't real, but it really is meat, not pink slime.

 You can "hack" the sandwich combinations to get a cheaper meal.

 This might have been true at one point, but it seems like McDonald's might have caught on to the trick.
 Some articles will suggest ordering a plain version of a breakfast sandwich, like a sausage muffin or McGriddle, and adding things like cheese and eggs on separately.
 As the theory goes, building the same sandwich will be cheaper than just ordering it.

 This isn't the case, though, at least by New York prices.
 Here, a Sausage McMuffin with egg costs $3.99.
 But buying a Sausage McMuffin and a round egg for $2.39 and $1.99 each, respectively, would set you back $3.88—almost the exact same price, and you don't get the superior round egg.
 Don't waste your time trying to come up with the best combination for your buck, because chances are, it's already on the menu.

 McDonald's chicken nuggets contain putty.

 Thanks to sensational headlines (like this one claiming that "silly putty is hiding in your food"), it's understandable that people are worried about the additives in foods from places like McDonald's.
 But the reality is that these are totally common preservatives that are approved by the FDA.

-In this case, the agent in question is dimethylpolysiloxane, which stops oil from boiling over, as McDonald's explains on its own website.
+In this case, the agent in question is dimethylpolysiloxane, which stops oil from boiling over, as McDonald's explains on its website.
 Yes, it's an additive in your food.
 No, that doesn't mean you're eating Silly Putty.

 McDonald's eggs come from chickens in cramped quarters.

 McDonald's USA has actually pledged to use 100% cage-free eggs by 2025.
 And the company is already well on its way: According to the company's website, fewer than 1% of eggs used in McDonald's USA dishes were from sources that weren't cage-free.

 You can walk through a drive-thru to place your food order.